Bhorlarh/smart-brain/README.md

 # Smart-Brain App
 Front end for smart brain app, a web app that takes an image url and locates a face in the image.
 Then draws a blue square over it.
-YOu can check it out live at [https://smart-brain-bola.herokuapp.com](https://smart-brain-bola.herokuapp.com)
+You can check it out live at [https://smart-brain-bola.herokuapp.com](https://smart-brain-bola.herokuapp.com)

 ## Available Scripts